TL;DR: Skip to the solution.

 rbenv is initialized correctly:

-ruby compiled correctly when it’s built off the
+ruby will compile correctly when it’s built using the

 openssl binary from homebrew.

-I had to reinstall my project gems given the fresh ruby binary, but after that, I was able to get my Jekyll server running again:
+After reinstalling my project gems, I was able to get my Jekyll server running again: